ccrownhill/riscv_cpu/test/README.md

-# Test for the F1 fsm
+# Test for the F1-FSM

 Before Hardware design, Our team creat the assembly language program to implement the F1 starting light algorithms: